 Assume a 3 degree or more increase in global warming.
 There are some who might then expect that the rising sea-levels and increased storm surges would sink the northern California’s refinery hub at Concord much sooner.
 One problem solved.
 So too for the Central Energy Infrastructure hub in Portland, assuming a magnitude 9.0 Cascadia earthquake doesn’t trigger the toxic flaming sludge first.

-Such scenarios for abolishing infrastructures would, of course, entail alongside the massive destruction of ecosystems, but then again the worst-case supposition would be they’d never be restored anyway within a fossil-fuel status quo.
+Such scenarios for abolishing infrastructures would, of course, entail alongside the massive destruction of ecosystems, but then again the worst-case assumptions is the ecosystems wouldn’t be restored anyway within a fossil-fuel status quo.